powsybl/pypowsybl/docs/user_guide/network.rst

     n.create_voltage_levels(substation_id='S1', id='VL3', topology_kind='NODE_BREAKER', nominal_v=63)

 Now voltage level VL3 is created, but it is empty.
 The next step is to create the topology of the voltage level, i.e. the busbar sections and disconnectors or switches.
-You can use the same methods as to create VL1 and VL2, or use the built-in allowing to create in one line the topology of symmetrical voltage levels.
+You can use the same methods as to create VL1 and VL2, or use the built-in function allowing to create in one line the topology of symmetrical voltage levels.
 Let's create the topology with two busbar sections and three sections with breakers between sections one and two and disconnectors between sections two and three.
 You can do that with: